MaisamV/go-clean/.trae/rules/project_rules.md

 After enough meaningful changes or development, create a commit with a one-line commit indicating to most important change/s, the branching, branch name and commit messages should follow gitflow rules.

-to run the app you should use `docker-compose up` command.
+to run the app you should use `docker-compose up --build -d` command.